 When I started journaling my travels via Facebook Notes, I had no idea that it would evolve into a full-blown travel blog.
 My blog has steadily grown into a more professional style diary, where I have been able to share our travels around Germany and Europe, expat woes and tips and the occasional trip back to the States.

 But I had no idea what I was getting myself into.
-I was naive about the amount of work that went into keeping a travel blog up to date.
+I was naive about how to start a travel blog and the amount of work that went into keeping a travel blog up to date.
 Posts don’t write themselves, pictures have to be taken at a million different angles, sorted and edited before finally being able to share your post on all forms of social media.
 Then comes the hard work… networking the heck out of each and every post to make sure it reaches maximum exposure, creating a blogging community of other travel bloggers as well as loyal readers who come to rely on your blog and fresh content every week.

 Which lead to me to the questions, who am I blogging for?
 Myself or my readers?
 For my pleasure or to make money?